tyler-tee/Phintel/README.md

 - Commit your changes (`git commit -am 'Improve feature'`)
 - Push to the branch (`git push origin improve-feature`)
 - Create a Pull Request

-### Bug / Feature Request

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/iharsh234/WebApp/issues/new) by including your search query and the expected result.

-If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/iharsh234/WebApp/issues/new).
-Please include sample queries and their corresponding results.

 ## Built with